The Rich History of Watercress in Native American Culture

 Native Americans

-Knowing that indigenous Americans understood and used plants in a variety of ways , I wondered if and how they might have used watercress.
+Knowing that indigenous Americans understood and used plants in various ways, I wondered if and how they might have used watercress.
 Watercress came to this continent from Europe and is now well established.

 • grows “floating or prostrate in mud”